Pelješac

 Pelješac ([pɛ̌ʎɛʃats]; Chakavian: Pelišac; Sabbioncello) is a peninsula in southern Dalmatia in Croatia.
 The peninsula is part of the Dubrovnik-Neretva County and is the second largest peninsula in Croatia.
 From the isthmus that begins at Ston, to the top of Cape Lovišta, it is 65 km long.

 Etymology

-The name Pelješac is most likely derived from the name of a hill above town of Orebić, which is Pelisac.
+The name Pelješac is most likely derived from the name of a hill above the port town of Orebić, which is Pelisac.
 This is a relatively new name for the peninsula.
-Throughout history other names have been used, such as Stonski Rat, Puncta Stagni, Ponta di Stagno. and Sabbioncello.
+Other names have been used throughout history, such as the South Slavic Stonski Rat, the Latin Puncta Stagni and the Italian Ponta di Stagno.

 Geography

-The Bay of Mali Ston separates the peninsula from the Klek peninsula of Bosnia and Herzegovina and from the Croatian "mainland".
+The Bay of Mali Ston separates the peninsula from the Klek peninsula of Bosnia and Herzegovina and from the Croatian mainland.
 The Strait of Pelješac is located at its far western end, and it divides the peninsula from the island of Korčula.
-In the western part of the peninsula is the highest summit of Pelješac, the Zmijino brdo mountain (lit.
+In the western part of the peninsula is the highest summit of Pelješac, Zmijino Brdo (lit.
 Snake's Hill) with the peak Sveti Ilija at 961 m.

+Ecology

+The Peninsula is part of the Tyrrhenian–Adriatic sclerophyllous and mixed forests ecoregion, in the Mediterranean forests, woodlands, and scrub biome.
+Forests and woodlands are dominated by Aleppo pine Pinus halepensis, kermes oak Quercus coccifera and holm oak Quercus ilex with maquis shrubs and deciduous trees Quercus pubescens, Quercus cerris, Carpinus orientalis, Fraxinus ornus, Cotinus coggygria, Paliurus spina-christi, Cercis siliquastrum.
+Other plant communities include shrubland and grassland.
+The Dalmatian black pine (Pinus nigra subsp. dalmatica), a relict and endemic subspecies of pine, is native only to the peninsula and the southern Dalmatian islands of Brač, Hvar, and Korčula, from 400 to 700 metres elevation.
+These black pine populations are severely fragmented, with a continuing decline of mature trees, due mostly to habitat degradation by feral goats.
+The Dalmatian cranesbill (Geranium dalmaticum) is endemic to the peninsula.